PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-06-20 06:57:44
+Last updated: 2024-06-20 06:58:17
-Random Quote: My father never bellowed like the Greatjon, but he was no less dangerous in his wroth.  -  Alys Karstark
+Random Quote: You need to figure out what the fuck you want. - Nicky Nichols